 For example, if your company employs applicant tracking software, you would want to break down the present and future costs.
 If your company hires 20 recruits each year this would require 40 hours for each search.
 This totals 800 hours or 20 weeks of employee time to craft job descriptions, publish them on job platforms, review and narrow down resumes, hold interviews, and more.

 If the individuals handling this cost $35/hr, the total cost to the company would be $28,000.
 This additional work would also take away from their primary duties and leave tasks undone.
 So, an effective applicant tracking system that costs around $4,000/yr could save the company roughly $24,000.

 Other benefits to consider that can be showcased in your business case are as follows.

 - Employee benefits and compensation.
 The largest expense for a business each year is the cost of employee pay and benefits.
-An HR data unification software can not only help lower costs but also leverage data analytics from multiple resources to help determine a unified strategy for benefit offerings.
+An HR data unification software can not only help lower costs but also leverage data analytics from multiple sources to help determine a unified strategy for benefit offerings.
+Recommended read: compensation planning.

 - Employee satisfaction and retention.
 Many companies see the HR department as one area of the business that doesn’t generate revenue, however, when employees are satisfied and productive, the company’s bottom line improves as performance improves.
 Being able to properly gauge this and unify it with other relevant data will help reduce costs and improve the overall employee experience.

 If you’ve gathered anything from this blog, hopefully, it’s that HR data doesn’t just benefit HR.
-Having unified HR data not only improves a company’s bottom-line but also allows the company to have real-time data at their fingertips that enables them to make the best employee-centric decisions.
+Having unified HR data not only improves a company’s bottom-line but also allows the company to have real-time HR metrics and data at their fingertips that enable them to make the best employee-centric decisions.
 If you’d like to see what your data would look like in a unified, central HR data platform, connect with our experts to schedule a complimentary, personalized live demo.